BTGorilla/JS-Cube-Game/README.md

 # JS-Cube-Game
-A simple project of a 3D cube simulation in Javascript
+A simple project of a 3D cube simulation in Javascript.

+The HTML uses the THREE.js and PointerLockControls.js libraries.